twbs/bootstrap/README.md

 Developers
 ----------

-We have included a makefile with convenience methods for working with the bootstrap library.
+We have included a Rakefile with convenience methods for working with the bootstrap library.

-+ **build** - `make build`
++ **build** - `rake build`
 This will run the less compiler on the bootstrap lib and generate a bootstrap.css and bootstrap.min.css file.
 The lessc compiler is required for this command to run.

-+ **watch** - `make watch`
++ **watch** - `rake watch`
-This is a convenience method for watching your less files and automatically building them whenever you save.
+This is a convenience method for watching your Sass files and automatically building them whenever you save.
-Watchr is required for this command to run.

-AUTHORS
+Authors
 -------

 **Mark Otto**